Monykeagnes/MonykeAgnes/README.md

 <p>💻 Analysis and Systems Development student.</p>
 <p>📚 I love learning new things.</p>
-<p>📤 2021 Goals: Get an internship, work with C#|.NET, create new projects, learn a front end language, increase my networking and help improve the world with technology.</p>
+<p>📤 2021 Goals: Start an internship, work with C#|.NET, create new projects, learn a front end language, increase my networking and help improve the world with technology.</p>

      Lover of Technology, Coding and Music. 💓